 At the holding company and the major subsidiaries, market risk exposure is reported to the Chief Risk Management Officers on a daily basis.
-At the holding company, the Chief Risk Management Officer monitors market risk exposure across the Group as well as the major subsidiaries' control over their quantitative limits for market risk and losses.
-Meanwhile, the Chief Risk Management Officers at the major subsidiaries monitor their own market risk exposure and their control over their quantitative limits for market risk and losses.
+At the holding company, the Chief Risk Management Officer monitors market risk exposure across the Group as well as the major subsidiaries' control over their quantitative limits of market risk and losses.
+Meanwhile, the Chief Risk Management Officers at the major subsidiaries monitor their own market risk exposure and their control over their quantitative limits of market risk and losses.
 In addition, various analyses on risk profiles, including stress testing, are conducted and reported to the Executive Committees and the Corporate Risk Management Committees on a regular basis.
-At the business unit levels in the major subsidiaries, the market risks on their marketable assets and liabilities, such as interest rate risk and foreign exchange rate risk, are controlled by entering into various hedging transactions using marketable securities and derivatives.
+At the business unit levels in the major subsidiaries, the market risks on their monetary assets and liabilities, such as interest rate risk and foreign exchange rate risk, are controlled by various hedging transactions using future contracts and derivative contracts.

 These market risk management activities are performed in accordance with the predetermined rules and procedures.
-The internal auditors as well as independent accounting auditors regularly verify the appropriateness of the management controls over these activities and the risk evaluation models adopted.
+Risk Management Officers regularly verify the appropriateness of the management controls over these activities and the risk evaluation models adopted.